 Freedom of expression

 There is a clear and functional separation of powers in Jamaica.
-Checks and balances are occasionally subject to interference, such as when the power of the executive turns the legislature into a rubber-stamp body.
-However, a restoration of balance is available and is sought primarily through the judiciary.
+Checks and balances are occasionally subject to interference, either because of ministerial discretion in certain areas or because the weight of the executive turns the legislature into a rubber-stamp body.
+Restoration of balance is sought primarily through the judiciary.

 Separation of powers